mihakralj/pinescript/indicators/volume/vwma.md

 - Volume[i] represents the volume at position i in the lookback window
 - The formula simply divides the sum of price×volume products by the sum of all volumes in the period

-> 🔍 **Technical Note:** Unlike weighted moving averages that use arbitrary weighting schemes, VWMA uses actual trading volume as the weight, making it responsive to real market activity rather than mathematical constructs.
+> 🔍 **Technical Note:** This implementation uses dual circular buffers to efficiently maintain both price and volume data over the lookback period.
+The algorithm achieves O(1) time complexity per bar by maintaining running sums rather than recalculating the entire window each time.
+Unlike weighted moving averages that use arbitrary weighting schemes, VWMA uses actual trading volume as the weight, making it responsive to real market activity rather than mathematical constructs.

 ## Interpretation Details